ZupIT/horusec-docs/content/en/faq.md

 ### **11. How can I import Horusec's output inside SonarQube?**

 Check out question 10 [**"How can I export Horusec's output into a file?"**]({{< ref path="faq.md#10-how-can-i-export-horusecs-output-into-a-file" lang="en" >}}) and after that, import the generated file in you Sonarqube interface using [**this tutorial**](https://docs.sonarqube.org/latest/analysis/generic-issue/).

+### **12. Horusec identify which languages the project have?
+If yes, can I ignore a specific language to run in my project?**
+ Yes, Horusec identifies the languages your projects has and it makes an analysis based in the [**languages it supports**]({{< ref path="/cli/analysis-tools/overview.md" lang="en">}}).
+It is possible to ignore the languages/tools you want to run in the analysis in Horusec's configuration.

+### **13. Horusec builds a project in each analysis?**
+No, Horusec performs [**SAST**]{{< ref path="/glossary.md" lang="en">}}) analysis and just check the code.

+### **14. Horusec has some different resource in other analysis tools?**
+Yes, Horusec:
+- Identifies how many resources are available in your machine;
+- It scales the amount of tools it runs simultaneously to deliver results faster.

+### **15. Does Horusec deliver your web application in a SAAS format?**
+No, to use Horusec in your application it is necessary to upload in your environment control.

+### **16. When Horusec-CLI sends the reports to the server, does it show the last analysis?**
+You can see a dashboard with the vulnerabilities by repository, commit author, language or a timeline.

+### **17. Does the analysis made by Horusec-CLI have some kind of cache to know if the file has been changed?**
+No, each Horusec's analysis reads all the necessary files.
+It does that without cache or a validation if a file was changed or not.

+### **18. If an analysis is performed using some market tool, like GoSec, is there a type of pattern in the analysis' output?**
+Yes, all the market tools have its own data output.
+Horusec reads and puts it in the right format, after that, you are able to have data regardless the tools you are using in the analysis.

+### **19. Is it possible to contribute to the project with a tool I already know?**
+Yes, check out the tutorial to add [**tool you want in Horusec**]({{< ref path="/cli/analysis-tools/security-tools.md" lang="en">}}), you can use Horusec's analysis engine or an existing tool.